Finding the perfect gift is not always easy. And finding a gift during the Winter holiday season? Even worse.

-Content with your iPhone as a camera?
-Up your photo game with a set of clip-on photo lenses.
+- iPhone camera lens: Up your photo game with a set of clip-on photo lenses.

-Gorillapods are mini tripods with bendable legs.
-The bendy legs can wrap onto almost anything, which can help with selfie-stickless selfies and cool shots at fun angles.
+- iPhone tripod: Gorillapods are mini tripods with bendable legs.
+The bendy legs can wrap onto almost anything, which can help with selfies and cool shots at fun angles.

 You can go two ways with a gift for a budget traveler: chip in to help defray the cost or teach them how to maximize their budget.